 Imagine promoting your business as arts companies do today?
+If you could learn to promote your business as they do, imagine the possibilities?

 The arts are such an essential commodity, and the pandemic has made so many people realize the importance of it.
 But businesses have been experiencing a tough time.